arianbarakat/portfolio2keyword/README.md

 pos_tags = set(['NOUN', 'VERB', 'ADJ'])
 ```

-Alternatively, the user can choose to extend the set of stopwords by adding domain-specif stopwords the _union_ method.
+Alternatively, the user can choose to extend the set of stopwords by adding domain-specif stopwords using the _union_ method.

 ```python